-Here, Employee received her RIF notice on October 2, 2009, and the RIF effective date was November 2, 2009.
+Here, Employee does not dispute that she received her RIF notice on October 2, 2009, and the RIF effective date was November 2, 2009.
 The notice states that Employee's position is being abolished as a result of a RIF.
 The Notice also provides Employee with information about her appeal rights.
 It is therefore undisputed that Employee was given the required thirty (30) days written notice prior to the effective date of the RIF.